Affiliate links on Android Authority may earn us a commission. Learn more.

-- ADB – Stands for “Android Debug Bridge.”
-This is a tool that allows communication between a personal computer and an Android smartphone.
+- ADB — Stands for “Android Debug Bridge.”
+This tool allows communication between a personal computer and an Android smartphone.
 In most cases, you will need ADB on your computer to complete a flash.

-- Fastboot – This diagnostic tool comes with most Android installs and allows you to flash a new ROM.
+- Fastboot — This diagnostic tool comes with most Android installs and allows you to flash a new ROM.
 You usually access fastboot through ADB.
-Some device manufacturers (including Samsung, HTC, and a few others) use the term “Download mode” instead, but the functions are relatively the same.
+Some device manufacturers (including Samsung and a few others) use the term “Download mode” instead, but the functions are relatively the same.

 Here’s what you’ll need to flash a ROM: